-Technology has given us a new way to work; communication tools like Slack, video conferencing like Zoom and organisational tools like Google Docs and Calendar mean that working away from an office is easier now than ever before.
+Technology has given us a new way to work; communication tools like Slack, video conferencing like Zoom and organizational tools like Google Docs and Calendar mean that working away from an office is easier now than ever before.
 In fact, there are a huge 38 million home-based businesses in the US alone.

 The tools for setting up a website and building an online presence are very high-quality so the days of handing out flyers in your street and hoping are long gone (although this can still work for some businesses).